wqking/metapp/readme.md

 ```

 Assign to rn with new value.
 C++ equivalence is `rn = 38;` where rn is `int &`.
-We can't write `rn = 38;` where rn is `Variant`, that's different meaning that assign rn with
+Here we can't user `rn = 38;` where rn is `Variant`, that's different meaning.
-a Variant of value 38.
 See Variant document for details.

 ```c++
 rn.assign(38); // different with rn = 38